MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-forms.md

     {
         if (rootFrame.Content == null)
         {
-            // This is what triggers Xamarin.Forms portable App.OnStart method where you typically call MobileCenter.Start rootFrame.Navigate(typeof(MainPage), e.Arguments);
+            // This is what triggers Xamarin.Forms portable App.OnStart method where you typically call AppCenter.Start rootFrame.Navigate(typeof(MainPage), e.Arguments);
         }
         Window.Current.Activate();